fernando2393/Attention-Augmented-ConvNet/README.md

 - Select the architecture of the network.
 - Modify the network parameters to customize the architecture.
 - Run the selected code (it needs TensorFlow in its version 2 to run).

+The conclsusions of the different experiments are shown in [Group76_Project_Report.pdf]